blaenk/site/content/notes/scala.md

 }
 ```

-The actors library's `react` function for example uses partial a partial argument function, since it's defined only for the messages teh caller wants to handle.
+The actors library's `react` function for example uses partial a partial argument function, since it's defined only for the messages the caller wants to handle.

 # Tuples